Why should you offer an estate-planning guide just for women? Because on average, women live five to seven years longer than men.

 What Happens if You Die Without a Will?

-It’s hard to believe, but more than 68 percent of Americans lack a valid will!
+Whether discussing estate planning for women or men, one hard-to-believe fact is a common denominator: More than 68 percent of Americans lack a valid will!
 Some haven’t created one at all, thinking (like my friend’s sister) that there’s no urgency around the task.
 Others have old wills that need to be updated because of job changes, births, deaths, or changes in marital status or residence.

 And there are very personal and real consequences to dying intestate.